Policies and Procedures

 Patrons may not use profanity or abusive language while in the IRC facility.

-Only authorized personnel are permitted in the admission office, chemical and filter equipment rooms, and on lifeguard stands.
+Only authorized personnel, board members, and paid swim team coaches are permitted in the office, chemical and filter equipment rooms, and on lifeguard stands.

-Skateboarding is not permitted in the IRC parking lot, tennis court, or anywhere else in the facility.
+Skateboarding is not permitted in the IRC parking lot, tennis court, or anywhere else in the facility, or on the property.

 Use of the Pools